 Deleting a campaign opens up a space for a new campaign to begin.

-The deleted campaign's results will still be available in your UGC report.
+The deleted campaign's results will still be available in your FGC report.

 Check with your legal team, but it's always best to ask permission first.